Divorce Mediation Attorneys in Arizona

 What Happens at the Actual Divorce Mediation

 On the day of your scheduled mediation, we will bring both parties into one conference room so we can inform you what our role is as your mediator.
 We will explain at that time that we cannot (and would not) force you into reaching an agreement.
 We strongly encourage you to reach agreements, but only if those agreements are reasonable.
 We will then ask each spouse to break out to separate conference rooms.
 This enables each spouse to speak openly with the mediator about the issues without the other spouse hearing what is being discussed on the issues.
-It also allows the mediator to speak freely to you about his experience litigating cases involving those issues to help you form an agreement.
+It also allows the mediator to speak freely to you about his experience litigating cases involving these matters to help you form an agreement.

 We do not share what either spouse says to our mediator unless that spouse specifically directs us to share an offer with the other spouse.
 This allows our mediation clients to have the ability and security to speak freely with our mediators and understand their statements are not being shared with the other spouse.